 The Restricted Stock Plan was adopted by the Company on November 1, 2005, for its employees.
 Up to 3,000 shares of common stock are available for issuance under the plan.
 Upon issuance, shares of restricted stock are subject to forfeiture and to restrictions which limit the sale or transfer of the shares during the restriction period.
 The restrictions will be lifted over periods ranging from three to seven years from grant date.
 On certain awards, the restrictions may be lifted sooner if certain targets for shareholder return are met.
-As of June 30, 2008, 133 shares of restricted stock have been issued, however, none of these shares have vested.

-The following table summarizes non-vested share awards as of June 30, 2008, as well as activity for the year then ended:
+The following table summarizes non-vested share awards as of June 30, 2009, as well as activity for the year then ended:

-Shares Weighted Average Grant Date Fair Value Non-vested shares at July 1, 2007 Granted Vested Forfoited 133 \$ 24.86

-Non-vested shares at June 30, 2008 130 24.87 ronenteu (3) 24.50
+Shares Weighted Average Grant Date Fair Value Non-vested shares at July 1, 2007 Granted - 133 \$ - 24.86 Vested Forfeited (3) - 24.50 Non-vested shares at June 30, 2008 Granted Vested Forfeited 130 146 (9) 24.87 19.04 25.60 Non-vested shares at June 30, 2009 267 \$ 21.66

-The non-vested shares will be non-voting and will not participate in dividends during the restriction period.
+The non-vested shares will not participate in dividends during the restriction period.
 As a result, the weighted-average fair value of the non-vested share awards is based on the fair market value of the Company's equity shares on the grant date, less the present value of the expected future dividends to be declared during the restriction period.

-At June 30, 2008, there was \$2,429 of compensation expense that has yet to be recognized related to non-vested restricted stock share awards, which will be recognized over a weighted-average period of 2.87 years.
+At June 30, 2009, there was \$3,567 of compensation expense that has yet to be recognized related to non-vested restricted stock share awards, which will be recognized over a weighted-average period of 2.50 years.